 When fourth grade students in Becca Morris’s class start listening to R.J.
-Palacio’s Wonder, she looks forward to the discussion it will inspire, with questions like “What does it mean to be a true friend?”
-“What’s the role of the bystander in bullying situations?” and “Can we tell what a person is like just by looking at them?”
+Palacio’s Wonder, she looks forward to the discussion it will inspire, with questions like What does it mean to be a true friend?, What’s the role of the bystander in bullying situations?, and Can we tell what a person is like just by looking at them? anchoring the conversation.
 It is conversations like these that facilitate teaching theme and can turn reading a book into a life-changing experience for young learners.

 “Studying themes like trust, integrity, and honesty,” says Rachel Claff, editorial director for the Great Books Foundation, “builds thoughtful world citizens and friends, the kinds of thinkers you want to have in your classroom.”

-Each time students read they’re entering into a conversation with the author about what matters, agrees Jeffrey Wilhelm, distinguished professor at Boise State University and author of Fresh Takes on Teaching Literary Elements.
+Each time students read, they’re entering into a conversation with the author about what matters, says Jeffrey Wilhelm, distinguished professor at Boise State University and author of Fresh Takes on Teaching Literary Elements.
 At the core of that conversation, however, is comprehension.
 To fully explore theme, students must understand what they read and then extract ideas from the text.
 “You can’t think with ideas unless you understand them,” says Wilhelm.

 Of course, the connection between comprehension and theme is obvious to anyone who’s ever led a conversation about Animal Farm or The Giver, for example.
 Getting students to go beyond the obvious and use their higher-order thinking can be a challenge.
 When you get to the other side, however, it’s worth it.

 “A good theme brings relevance to a unit,” says Laura Robb, reading specialist and author of Differentiating Reading Instruction.
 “It is a rich way of engaging and motivating students.”